Table of Contents[Hide][Show]

 Advantage: A Junior Planner

-When my son outgrew the Boneyard, we found the unexpected benefit of having an elementary-aged child was his excitement in planning our Disney vacation.
-Leading up to one of our trips, my then second grader was able to research (look at the Disney website and “Mom-approved” Disney YouTube channels) and give input on rides and dining.
-He even helped pick out what Fastpasses we should get.
+Leading up to one of our trips, my then third grader was able to research (look at the Disney website and “Mom-approved” Disney YouTube channels) and give input on resorts, rides and dining.
 Older kids offer a different sort of magic, but no less heart-warming.

 Advantage: Introducing Thrill Rides